pkulchenko/ZeroBraneStudio/doc-styles-color-schemes.md

 - `styles.indicator.fncall`: function call
 - `styles.indicator.varlocal`: local variable
 - `styles.indicator.varglobal`: global variable
-- `styles.indicator.varmasking`: masking variable
+- `styles.indicator.varmasking`: masking variable -- a local variable masking another variable in the same block
-- `styles.indicator.varmasked`: masked variable
+- `styles.indicator.varmasked`: masked variable -- a local variable being masked by another variable in the same block

 You can change the color of an indicator (by setting its `fg` property), its type (by setting its `st` property) or disable it by setting its value to `nil`: